SvenMichaelKlose/tunix/src/ultifs/README.md

 the logical file number to be closed, the same number used when the file was opened using the OPEN routine.

+CLOSE does not return with an error if the file is not open.
+It never returns with an error.

 ## CHKIN - Open channel for input